top of page

 Participate in AREA beta testing!

-Many factors influence the progression or paralysis of institution and diversity administrations.
-While all aspects do not appear in a linear or prioritized display, groups of factors relative to institutional and diversity infrastructures need direct and focused attention.
-Other factors, such as human nature, overt and implicit biases, traditions, and community, have invisible but tangible impacts on the speed of transformation.
-All aspects take a toll on infrastructure alignments, which ultimately dictate who gets hired, fired, and retained.
+Many factors influence progress and paralysis.
+The discovery process rarely yields findings in a linear form or a prioritized display.
+The discovery effort offers a profound ROI potential when factors relative to infrastructural transformation are found and afforded direct and focused attention.
+Factors such as human nature, overt and implicit biases, traditions, and community have invisible but tangible impacts on the speed of transformation.
+These and other aspects affect infrastructure alignments, ultimately dictating who gets recruited, hired, promoted, retained, and dismissed.

-The idea that drives the need for the AREA is not based upon adverse experiences by underrepresented groups.
-Instead, relevant auditing is essential for leadership awareness and empowered decision-making against traditional and well-ingrained processes and procedures that adversely operate against diversification.
+The impetus behind the development of the AREA instrument is not based on adverse experiences caused by the historical lack of access experienced by underrepresented groups.
+Instead, relevant auditing is essential for leadership awareness and empowered decision-making against traditional and well-ingrained processes and procedures that adversely operate against expansion with new talent, technology, and demographics.

-Coop Di Leu endeavors to be catalysts of education about the cause and effect of campus climate circumstances.
-We strive to focus on specific components of institution life that impact efforts to transform traditional and well-ingrained patterns.
-The AREA presents a truth-seeking method of inquiry.
-The technique helps rethink why institutions behave the way they do, where staple behaviors exist, and how to change institutions and diversity paradigms.
+Coop Di Leu endeavors to catalyze higher education about the cause and effect of climatic and infrastructural circumstances.
+We strive to focus on specific components of infrastructural assessment that impact efforts to transform traditional and well-ingrained patterns of thought and the resulting functionality.
+The AREA represents a truth-seeking method of inquiry in the same way truth was discovered after the windspeed over airplane wings was adequate to produce flight.
+The technique helps us rethink why organizations behave the way they do, where staple behaviors exist, and how to transform them into futuristic paradigms.

 Purpose

-The AREA is an inquiry experience that helps the respondent envision and identify institutional behaviors.
-It targets essential components of infrastructure that support progress or paralysis toward transformative institutional and diversity leadership.
-A battery of questions helps institutions conceptualize pathways to conversion by assessing the resources available.
-The answers to these questions are revealed in digestible frames and in real-time.
+The AREA is an inquiry experience that helps the respondent envision and identify institutional behaviors that help or hinder transformative and inclusive progress.
+It targets essential components of infrastructure that propel or paralyze mission-specific productivity, instruction, navigation, and retention benchmarks.
+A battery of questions helps institutions conceptualize pathways to conversion by identifying causes and assessing the resources available for change.
+The answers to these questions are revealed in digestible frames and in real time.

 AREAimage.png